brycedorn/smart-pokedex/README.md

 ## Timeline

 Todo:
+ - Get lunr working with small amount of data
+  - Keyword searching
+  - List of results
   - Retrieve text from each Pokemon's wiki page
- - Retrieve info from each Pokemon's entry in pokeapi
+  - [x] Retrieve info from each Pokemon's entry in pokeapi

- - Organize this data into easily accessible system (usable by search engine)
+ - Make template for pokemon result page
+  - Top result is returned if within threshold (>0.7 or so)

+ - Each pokemon should have a page (after searching for it)
+  - Populate with info from http://pokemondb.net/pokedex/{name}

 ## Installation